 Aquaculture Technician Program

-Returning This Fall: FarmoryWorks Aquaculture Technician Program!
+Returning this March: FarmoryWorks Aquaculture Technician Program!

-The FarmoryWorks Aquaculture Technician certification program introduce aquaculture techniques to those interested in delving into the world of Wisconsin aquaculture.
-This program will covers wide range of topics such as the status of Wisconsin aquaculture, biosecurity practices, common aquaculture systems, and growing out yellow perch fingerlings.
+The FarmoryWorks Aquaculture Technician certification program introduces aquaculture techniques to those interested in delving into the world of Wisconsin aquaculture.
+This program covers a wide range of topics such as the status of Wisconsin aquaculture, biosecurity practices, common aquaculture systems, and growing out yellow perch fingerlings.
 As a graduate of the FarmoryWorks Aquaculture Technician certification program, you’re ready for careers in sustainable agriculture areas such as aquaculture and aquaponics.
 You will be qualified for employment in a variety of positions associated with aquaculture, aquaponics, water management, and local food system efforts.

 Program Participants will learn and demonstrate hands-on skills on these topics:

 - Apply biosecurity practices to their own aquaculture system

 - Manage and monitor water quality

 - Remedy water quality issues